saveourtool/diktat/info/guide/guide-chapter-2.md

  protected abstract class Sample {
     /**
      * This is a long comment with whitespace that should be split in
-     * comments on multiple lines in case the line comment formatting is enabled.
+     * comments on multiple lines if the line comment formatting is enabled.
      *     / * Add a blank line between the comment text and each KDoc tag underneath * /
      * @param fox A quick brown fox jumps over the lazy dog
      * @return battle between fox and dog